 Baita Segantini is an alpine pasture hut directly facing the Pale di San Martino mountain range in Trentino.

-This spectacular Dolomites destination is easy to get to and as you can imagine very popular.
 While most people make a beeline for Baita Segantini, we recommend approaching the hut from Monte Castellaz.
 It’s a far more interesting approach, rewarding hikers with dramatic views of the Pala Group from multiple angles.

 Starting at the Passo Rolle, a mountain pass high above San Martino di Castrozza, hike to the Capanna Cervino mountain hut.
 Proceed along the road in the direction of Baita Segantini for about 10 minutes.
 When you reach a signed intersection, turn left towards the solitary Monte Castellaz mountain.

 The trail ascends to the summit of Monte Castellaz, marked by the Cristo Pensante (“Pensive Christ”) sculpture.
 Enjoy the various viewpoints, before starting the descent along the north flank of Castellaz.
-When the trail levels, you’ll hike across grassy pastures towards the Pale di San Martino peaks.
-The trail ushers you to the perfectly positioned Baita Segantini hut.

 From Baita Segantini, follow the road all the way down to Passo Rolle (45 minutes).

-Best Time of Day | Hike this trail in the late afternoon, or early evening, and watch the sunset at Baita Segantini.
+If possible, hike this trail in the late afternoon, or early evening, and watch the sunset at Baita Segantini.

 Learn More: Baita Segantini Hiking Guide